Disentangled and Self-Explainable Node Representation Learning: Our Proposed Framework:

 where $\cos \left( \mathbf{F}_{:,d},\mathbf{F}_{:,l}\right)$ denotes the cosine similarity between the $d$-th and the $l$-th columns of $\mathbf{F}$, and and $\delta_{d, l}$ is the Kronecker delta function ($1$ if $d = l$ , $0$ otherwise).
-This approach enables us to obtain disentangled representations~\cite{wang2022disentangled}, where each dimension corresponds to a single underlying structural factor in the graph.
-Although it is possible to obtain disentanglement at more coarse-grained levels (e.g., with groups of dimensions), we focus on single-feature disentanglement because it inherently leads to dimension-wise interpretability.
+This objective penalizes correlation between the edge importance attribution scores of different dimensions.
+By reducing redundancy, we ensure that each dimension contributes uniquely to the reconstruction of a small set of edges, promoting interpretability.
+This approach enables us to obtain disentangled representations~\citep{wang2022disentangled}, where embedding dimensions correspond to orthogonal latent factors of the input graph.
+Although higher-order disentanglement is possible (e.g., with groups of dimensions), we focus on single-feature disentanglement for achieving dimension-wise interpretability.

-\subsection{Our approach: \approach}
+\subsection{Our Approach: \approach}